Carlos487/awesome-wpf/README.md

 * [LiveCharts](https://lvcharts.net/) - (FREE, OPEN SOURCE) Simple, flexible, interactive & powerful data visualization for .Net
 * [LoadingIndicators.WPF](https://github.com/zeluisping/LoadingIndicators.WPF) - (FREE, OPEN SOURCE) OxyPlot is a cross-platform plotting library for .NET.
 * [OxyPlot](https://oxyplot.github.io/) - (FREE, OPEN SOURCE) LoadingIndicators.WPF is a collection of 8 animated loading indicators for WPF compatible with MahApps.Metro
+* [WPF-MediaKit](https://github.com/Sascha-L/WPF-MediaKit) - (FREE, OPEN SOURCE) A library to quickly build DirectShow media player controls in WPF.
+The kit comes with a video player MediaUriElement (a WPF MediaElement replacement), a VideoCaptureElement for web cams and a DVDPlayerElement.

 ## Fonts